Joiner Mover Leaver Controls: The IT Governance Gap That Creates Hidden Risk

 Post Content: IT Governance

-In reality, many of the most damaging incidents start internally, without bad intent, because access was never properly removed or adjusted.
+Most small businesses believe their biggest IT risk comes from outside attackers.
+In reality, though, many of the most damaging incidents start internally, without bad intent, because access was never properly removed or adjusted.

 A former employee still has access to email.